 CR La Vila is actually one of the best teams in Spain – quite something for a little town like ours.
 A home game at their stadium is a great way of spending a Sunday afternoon.

 Despite the disruption of Covid-19, CR La Vila had a terrific season in 2020/1.
 They didn’t lose a single match and topped it all off in May 2021 with promotion to the elite division of Spanish rugby, the División de Honor.
 They started the new 2021/2 season in fine style too – beating the league champions of the last five years, VRAC from Valladolid.
-Things haven’t gone too well since though – they’ve only won once since and they’re languishing near the foot of the table.
+Things haven’t gone too well since though – La Vila have only won four times and they’ll have to contest the end-of-season playoffs to stay in the top division.

 La Vila play home games at el Estadio del Pantano, a few minutes drive out of town on the road inland to Orxeta.
 Tickets are €15 (€10 online) and kids under 16 get in free.
 The stadium and the next-door sports centre are great – I’m guessing more than a few clubs back in the UK would love the facilities they have here.